6 Possible Labor Complications and How They're Treated

 Frequency: It happens in approximately 25 percent of births.

-Likely remedies:"A nuchal cord doesn't necessarily mean the baby is in danger," says Nanci Levine, M.D., an OB-GYN at Montefiore Medical Center in Westchester, N.Y.
-"Even if it sometimes causes the baby's heart rate to go down [known as 'variable deceleration in the heart rate tracing'], a nuchal cord doesn't have to be serious.
+Likely remedies:"A nuchal cord doesn't necessarily mean baby is in danger," says Nanci Levine, M.D., an OB-GYN at Montefiore Medical Center in Westchester, N.Y.
+"Even if it sometimes causes baby's heart rate to go down [known as 'variable deceleration in the heart rate tracing'], a nuchal cord doesn't have to be serious.
 But if you have a contraction and baby's heart rate doesn't go back up, the cord may be too tight, and that could mean baby is having problems."